 Latvia's consumer prices declined by 0.7 percent from a year earlier in June 2020, the most for over four years, with downward pressure coming from transport (-6.2 percent vs -9.6 percent in May), housing (-2.3 percent vs -1.5 percent) and clothing, footwear (-2.7 percent vs -2.9 percent).
 Meanwhile, alcohol, tobacco prices were unchanged (vs 1.5 percent in May), while cost rose for food (1.0 percent vs 2.5 percent) and recreation, culture (1.8 percent vs 1.1 percent).
 On a monthly basis, consumer prices increased by 0.2 percent, the first rise in three months, as the country reopened from a coronavirus-induced lockdown.

 Inflation Rate in Latvia averaged 3.55 percent from 1998 until 2020, reaching an all time high of 17.70 percent in May of 2008 and a record low of -4.30 percent in February of 2010.
 This page provides - Latvia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Latvia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Central Statistical Bureau of Latvia

-Inflation Rate in Latvia is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Latvia to stand at 2.50 in 12 months time.
-In the long-term, the Latvia Inflation Rate is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Inflation Rate in Latvia is expected to be 0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Latvia to stand at 1.50 in 12 months time.
+In the long-term, the Latvia Inflation Rate is projected to trend around 2.00 percent in 2021 and 2.20 percent in 2022, according to our econometric models.